andersolson/Python-Projects/README.md

-# RandomPythonStuff
+# Python Projects
-A bunch of random, but useful python stuff
+Catch all repo for general python code projects.